About Slack's features

 💡 Learn more about DMs and Group DMs.

 Notifications are Slack’s way of telling you about items that need your attention.
-You can choose to receive notifications on your desktop, your mobile device or by email.
-Slack notifications can even be customised by channel, so you can prioritise where your attention goes.
+You can choose to receive notifications on your desktop, your mobile device, or by email.
+Slack notifications can even be customized by channel, so you can prioritize where your attention goes.

 Mentions and user groups are an easy way to notify team members and get the right eyes on important information.
 Include an @mention or user group in your messages to notify the right people to keep the right people updated.

 Access to your tools and services